morpheuslord/Brute-Hacking-Framework-update/README.md

 # about-python3
 if in some case python does not work u can install it by the help of "choco" by doing "choco install python3"

+# cygwin
+if u have cygwin installed in ur tool it will be there in the place u have extracted and in the c drive in the tools folder copy that to the bin folder in cygwin folder and config it with (cygwin="%CMDER_ROOT%\bin\Cygwin\Cygwin.bat" $*) just like how u have configured others